CrayLabs/SmartSim/doc/installation_instructions/basic.rst

     # For bash
     pip install smartsim[ml]
-    # add ray extra if you would like to use ray with SmartSim as well
-    pip install smartsim[ml,ray]
     # or if using ZSH
     pip install smartsim\[ml\]
-    pip install smartsim\[ml,ray\]

 At this point, SmartSim is installed and can be used for more basic features.
 If you want to use the machine learning features of SmartSim, you will need